TRUBA-HPC/Belgeler/source/education/pytorch/intro_installation.rst

    :alt: res/installation_options.png

 ..
 The first five columns are for the user to select the installation configuration, and the final column shows the command to be called to install the package.
-In this example above, we are installing PyTorch on a Linux system with no GPU support.
-We are using Conda and we want to install the Python interface.
+In this example above, we are installing PyTorch on a Linux system with GPU support.
+We are using pip and we want to install the Python interface.
 To do so, we open a terminal and execute the following command

 Şekildeki ilk beş satır, kullanıcının kurulum yapılandırmasını seçmesi içindir ve son satır, paketi kurmak için çağrılacak komutu gösterir.
-Yukarıdaki örnekte PyTorch, GPU desteği olmayan bir Linux sistemine kurulacaktır.
-Biz bu örnekte Conda kullanıyoruz ve Python arayüzü ile kuracağız.
+Yukarıdaki örnekte PyTorch, GPU var olmayan bir Linux sistemine kurulacaktır.
+Biz bu örnekte pip kullanıyoruz ve Python arayüzü ile kuracağız.
 Bunu yapmak için bir terminal açalım ve aşağıdaki komutu uygulayalım.

 .. code-block:: bash

-   conda install pytorch torchvision torchaudio cpuonly -c pytorch
+   pip3 install torch==1.9.0+cu111 torchvision==0.10.0+cu111 torchaudio==0.9.0 -f https://download.pytorch.org/whl/torch_stable.html

 ..
 TRUBA installation